-The President, the Provost, the Vice Provost and Executive Dean for Regional Campuses and Continuing Education, the Associate Vice Provost for Regional Campuses and Continuing Education, the Assistant Vice Provost for Continuing Education Credit Programs, and the Deans of the University are ex officio members of the Senate without voting privileges.
+The President, the Provost, the Vice Provost for System Affairs and Executive Dean for Extended University, the Assistant Vice Provost for Extended University, and the Regional Campuses Deans are ex officio members of the Senate without voting privileges.

 Voting.
 All members of the Senate except ex officio and Executive Committee members have the right to vote and present motions.
 The Chair will vote to break a tie.
-Elections will be conducted by secret ballot, and other voting will be by show of hands or by voice unless a majority of the members present request a secret ballot (See Appendix II, Rule 3).
+Elections will be conducted by secret ballot, and other voting will be by show of hands or by voice unless a majority of the members present request a secret ballot (See Appendix III, Rule 3).